szabo137/QEDcore.jl/README.md

 This package is part of the `QuantumElectrodynamics.jl` library.
 For the description of the interoperability with other packages of `QuantumElectrodynamics.jl` see [docs](https://qedjl-project.github.io/QuantumElectrodynamics.jl/dev/).

+This package's main purpose is to provide implementations of the basic interfaces defined in [`QEDbase.jl`](https://github.com/QEDjl-project/QEDbase.jl), such as various particle types, `PhasespaceDefinition`, `PhaseSpacePoint`, and various vector and matrix types.
+These types are used across most of the QEDjl-project repositories.
+For detailed information on these types, please refer to the respective pages in the [docs](https://qedjl-project.github.io/QEDcore.jl/dev/).

 ## Contributing

 Contributions are welcome!
 If you'd like to report a bug, suggest an enhancement, or contribute